hosting-io/wp-disable/readme.txt

 == Changelog ==
+= 1.2.26 =
+* Improved visuals
+* Cleaner Code, fixed issue that breaks access on some installs

+= 1.2.25 =
+* Bug fix breaking css on woo checkout pages

+= 1.2.24 =
+* Added ability to remove Ajax calls for WooCommerce on home page = 1.2.23 =
+* Fixed bug in GA Local

 = 1.2.22 =
+* Minor text clean up

 = 1.2.21 =
-Fixed Google Maps bug where maps not showing
+* Fixed Google Maps bug where maps not showing

 = 1.2.2 =
-Fix for GA bug where it disables tracking completely IMPORTANT! please ensure you Disable any other GA tracking you have active Moved Navigation under Tools to free up the sidebar Minor edits on WooCommerce cleanup logic
+* Fix for GA bug where it disables tracking completely
+* IMPORTANT! please ensure you Disable any other GA tracking you have active
+* Moved Navigation under Tools to free up the sidebar
+* Minor edits on WooCommerce cleanup logic

 = 1.2.1 =
-Fix GA options not saving
+* Fix GA options not saving

 = 1.2.0 =
-Major update:
+* <strong>Major update:</strong>
-Added the ability to Cache Google Analytics scripts Added the ability to remove Google Maps calls if your theme has it embedded but you don't want or use it.
+* Added the ability to Cache Google Analytics scripts
+* Added the ability to remove Google Maps calls if your theme has it embedded but you don't want or use it.
-Small bug fixes and general tidy up
+* Small bug fixes and general tidy up
-Added links to our Caching Plugin and Image Compression
+* Added links to our Caching Plugin and Image Compression

 = 1.1.9 =
 Fixed bug in querystrings not disabling fully